 The cabin will have enough room to accommodate two adults and their luggage.
 The vehicle will have the controls to be manually driven, and it will also be able to drive itself when needed.

-I would like to thank Adolfo Esquivel for the great renderings of the Firesound.
+The Jacknife was imagined in July 2015 by Charles Bombardier and the 3-D renderings were created by Adolfo Esquivel.
 Adolfo earned an Industrial Design degree from Colombia and completed a postgraduate study on Events Design at the UQAM of Montreal.
 He currently works as a freelance industrial designer, and he is based in Montreal.
 Adolfo also created the design of the Exocycle urban bike and the Otöcon border patrol drone.